Robertfarb/whiteboarding-curriculum/soft-skills/advanced-tips.md

 ## Apply Smarter

 * Look up companies that recently got funded and apply to those places even if they haven't posted a opening.
 They are hiring.
 * Find companies that hire from bootcamps.
-Use LinkedIn to see who has hired from App Academy and other schoools.
+Use LinkedIn to see who has hired from App Academy and other schools.
 * Upon deciding to apply to a company, go on LinkedIn and find everyone you know that has a connection to that company.
 Sometimes you'll be lucky and have a direct contact, but often you'll know someone once or twice removed.
 Reach out to your connection (or ask a mutual connection to put you in touch), and start a friendly conversation about the company.
 They may be willing to refer you, or at least make sure that your application has been seen.
 * Additionally, find the email of someone at the company (recruiter or engineer) and contact them directly.
 It is usually ok to send a custom cover letter and resume through this method.
 * Go above and beyond for your priority companies.
 You should be willing to put in some time to increase your odds of being recognized.